NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-2-modeling-analysis-at-the-building-scale/index.md

           - Generate zoning-compliant massings for real-world or hypothetical sites,
           - Produce detailed take-offs of key development scenario metrics.
         - UDTools grasshopper components
+        - many other things - concept of **tool ecosystem**

+## Installation

   - how to install. this is already running on my machine, but here's how you would do it:
     - Prerequisites:
-      - Rhino 6 running on Mac/PC, either agency desktop or personal computer
+      - Rhino 6 or 7 running on Mac/PC, either agency desktop or personal computer
-    - From DPI documentation page on installation:
+    - From [UD Digital Practice Docs] page on installation:
       - download
       - unzip
       - choose correct file for your platform
       - double-click, rhino will install
       - note- on windows may need to unblock for windows firewall
       - look at example files

+## Interface

 - **Tour UDTools’ main interface, the Dashboard, and understand how it relates to other available interfaces for advanced users (Rhino commands, Grasshopper access)**
+  - Rhino comes with a bunch of graphic interfaces by default, I have mine slightly customized to save on-screen space.
+The main way most people use Rhino is through a command prompt because it saves time once you learn the commands.
+You can save even more time by defining and memorizing command shortcuts.
+- Run the command `UDTools` to start, then `UDDashboard` to launch the Dashboard
-  - this is the UDTools Dashboard, it's the easiest way to interact with UDTools for most tasks
+  - this is the UDTools Dashboard, it's the easiest way to interact with UDTools for most tasks.
+It's built as a webpage and runs in your browser, but it only talks to Rhino and you can pretend like it's part of Rhino for now.
-  - there are two other ways, using the Rhino command line, and through custom grasshopper components, we'll talk about both in future tutorials
   - the dashboard is like a "remote control" for rhino, it triggers commands and makes changes to your model, reads it and displays information in a more accessible way. here's what you see:
-    - connection indicator
-    - guide link
+    - connection indicator, shows we're hooked up to Rhino, this will turn off if there's a problem
+    - guide link, goes to the Digital Practice docs site for more details
+    - instructions toggle, turns the short instructions on or off
     - report problem link (show how this works)
     - version indicator, in case you don't have it when communicating about problems

-    - five tabs, organized left-right as you build and modify a model
+Next we have five tabs that deal with different parts of the modeling and analysis process.
+Content in the main window changes when you switch tabs.

   - we'll walk through them one-by one as we model a single site
+- one last way to interact with Rhino/UDTools is through Grasshopper, a visual programming environment for Rhino.
+This lets you access and manipulate data in the rhino model directly, and works with a system of components and wires, each component does something with the data and wires move it around from place to place.
+We'll cover this in more depth in a later tutorial.

+## Import a Site Model

 - CONTEXT **Import a site model from the NYC Digital Twin and review the UDTools layer standard**
   - kick off methods/process section. look at diagram/flow chart
-  - fetch geometry from the digital twin to give you a site model, base map
+  - first we have to use the map under `CONTEXT` to define a study area.
+Click points on the map to make a polygon, kind of like you're using scissors to cut out a chunk of the city.
+In Rhino you'll see a message that UDTools received the boundary from the Dashboard.
+Next run the command `UDImportModel`.
   - three options:
-    - map only - 2d map things only (no 3d buildings or ground)
+    - Map Only - 2d map things only (no 3d buildings or ground)
-    - flattened - 3d buildings but sitting on ground plane
+    - No Topo - 3d buildings but sitting on ground plane
-    - full 3d - all 3d geometry plus ground surface
+    - All - all 3d geometry plus ground surface
-  - after clicking import model, may have to move rhino display to redraw (bug, missing redraw call?)
+  - This might take some time but you'll see a bunch of geometry show up in your model after it finishes.
+After clicking import model, may have to move rhino display to redraw (bug, missing redraw call?)

   - introduce concept of the layer tree
     - udtools uses a fixed *layer standard* to organize information
     - MODEL > BASE > 2D/3D, look at layers that are in here